Risk Assessment, Fire Safety and Health and Safety Policy

 - Daily environment checks are carried out in accordance with our Risk Assessment policy

-Children are not allowed to leave Camp 4 Champs premises during the session unless prior permission has been given by the parents (for example, to attend other extra-curricular activities or a medical appointment).
+Children are not allowed to leave Camp 4 Champs premises during the session unless prior permission has been given by the parents (for example, to attend a medical appointment).

-All visitors to Camp 4 Champs must sign the Visitor Log and give the reason for their visit.
+All visitors to Camp 4 Champs must sign the Visitor Pass system sheet and give the reason for their visit.
 Visitors will never be left alone with the children.

 Security procedures will be regularly reviewed by the manager, in consultation with staff and parents.